Meet our Physiotherapists

-Joe has previous experience working as a Strength & Conditioning in Australia, as well as perfoming at the elite evel of sport having represented Great Britain in swimming at the world youth games - finishing 8th overall.
+Joe has previous experience working as a Strength & Conditioning coach in Australia, as well as perfoming at the elite level of sport having represented Great Britain in swimming at the world youth games - finishing 8th overall.

-Joe now combines his role as Senior Physiotherapist at our Abercarn clinic, with his role as Lead Academy Physiotherapist at Guiness Pro14 club the Cardiff Blues.
+Joe now combines his role as Senior Physiotherapist at our Abercarn clinic, with his role as First Team Physiotherapist at Guiness Pro14 team the Cardiff Blues.